mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 > I take refuge in the Buddha, the greatly Compassionate One, the Savior of the world, omnipotent, omnipresent, omniscient, of most excellent deeds in all the ten directions; ...

-So, “I take refuge in the Buddha,” that is *kimyo*, “take refuge”.
-In English we say “take refuge”, but in Sanskrit we say *namo*.
+So, “I take refuge in the Buddha,” that is *kimyo*, “take refuge.”
+In English we say “take refuge,” but in Sanskrit we say *namo*.
 And *namo* is translated as *kimyo* in Japanese.
 [It means] return to the Buddha with your life.
 Do you understand?
 Devote.
 Full devotion to the Buddha.

 “... the greatly Compassionate One”: So what is the Buddha?
 “The greatly Compassionate One.”
 Very compassionate, because compassion comes from the bottom of existence.
 When you touch the core of existence, very naturally compassion comes up.
 I always say, just like your water pipe touches the water vein, very naturally water comes up.
 Just like this.
 So if you understand very deeply the human world, very naturally compassion comes up.
 Wherever you may be, compassion is there.

 So “greatly Compassionate One,” this is the Buddha.
 And the Buddha is to have this compassion, and also [...] to let others awaken this compassion.
 So that is called Buddha.
 Buddha awakens himself [...] to compassion, and simultaneously [lets] others awaken compassion.

 “... the Savior of the world”: So if you have this great compassion, very naturally you can help all sentient beings.
-So we say “Savior”.
+So we say “Savior.”

-I don’t know [about the word] “savior”.
+I don’t know [about the word] “savior.”
 “Savior of the world” [...]
 I don’t know how I can say [it].
-In the Chinese, here it says “supreme karma”.
+In the Chinese, here it says “supreme karma.”
 Instead of “greatly compassionate one, the Savior of the world,” originally it says *supreme karma*, *supreme activities*.
 Because that is Buddha’s intention, or Buddha’s will.
 Buddha’s will is always something supreme, and always moving toward the essence of existence on the basis of compassion.
 So Buddha’s intention or will lets him do something good always, under all circumstances.
 That is “greatly compassionate one, the savior of the world.”
 At that time, you become [a] great buddha who helps all sentient beings.

 [...]
 Oh excuse me, let me say: “... the greatly Compassionate One, the Savior of the world, omnipotent, omnipresent, omniscient, of most excellent deeds in all the ten directions.” [...]
 Excuse me, I said a little bit something wrong; I didn’t notice “the most excellent deeds in all the ten directions.”
 The buddha’s activity is always excellent or supreme.
 “In all the ten directions” means the implication of space, but not only space, but also the time process.
 Including time and space, Buddha is always doing something good, for all sentient beings.
 So “in all ten directions” means for all sentient beings who exist in space and time.
 That is called *in the ten directions*.
 So Buddha has most excellent deeds for all sentient beings.

 And next, what is most excellent deeds for all sentient beings?
 That is a great Compassionate One.
 He is great [and] compassionate, that’s why his deeds are very excellent.
 One by one, it says “the great compassionate one,” Buddha, his deeds are very compassionate, and also he is helping all sentient beings, the human world, that’s why “savior of the world.”
 That is his deeds.

 And also “omnipotent, omnipresent.” *Omnipotent* means Buddha’s body is always functioning freely, helping.
 According to the characteristic of the person, according to the circumstances, Buddha helps.
-So that is “omnipotent”.
+So that is “omnipotent.”
 Buddha’s body is working freely, functioning freely.
-That is “omnipotent, omnipresent”.
-And also it says “omniscient”. *Omnipotent, omnipresent, omniscient* means the implication of how Buddha’s body is functioning: completely freely.
+That is “omnipotent, omnipresent.”
+And also it says “omniscient.” *Omnipotent, omnipresent, omniscient* means the implication of how Buddha’s body is functioning: completely freely.

 [...]
 That is Buddha, so that’s why we take refuge in the Buddha.
 We are buddha already, that’s why we try to do as a buddha, we try to behave as a buddha.
 We are already buddha, that’s why we have to show it, we have to act as a buddha.
 If you are not buddha, it’s not necessary to practice, you know?
 We *are* buddha, that’s why we have to act as a buddha.
 If you are not buddha, you cannot act as a buddha.